Muvva-Adityavardhan/React-Google-Authentication/README.md

-# 🛠️ Full Stack Project Setup Guide
+# 🛠️ Project Setup Guide

 This guide will help you set up the backend and frontend of the project.